domandinho/SmartSecurity/README.md

     model_<Z> = ForeignKey(Model<Z>)
 ```

-So for each model you need to write decorator to detect has user permissions to him.
+So for each model, you need to write one decorator to detect has user permissions this object.

 ```python
 def has_user_permissions_to_model_x(function)